-Muscular Dystrophy: It is a group of 30 inherited diseases which affects the muscle leading to muscle weakness and muscle loss.
+It is a group of 30 inherited diseases which affects the muscles, leading to muscle weakness and muscle loss.
 It is another terribly degenerative disease that many people suffer from; some of the home remedies include staying away from coffee, tobacco, alcohol, and carbonated soda.

-Proper nutrition is very important and one’s diet should include foods that are high on fiber, high on protein and low on carbs.
-You should consume reishi mushrooms, rhodiola, cramp bark, causticum, Lathyrus, and Plumbum Met.
+Proper nutrition is very important and one’s diet should include foods that are high in fiber, high in protein and low in carbs.
+You should consume reishi mushrooms, Rhodiola, cramp bark, causticum, Lathyrus, and Plumbum Met.
 Also, one needs to be physically active to be able to maintain good muscle health.

-Some of the most common solutions for Alzheimer’s disease are ginkgo biloba extract, valerian root, a well-balance diet, folate, vitamin B12, balm, sage, vitamin E, and garlic extract are all known to decrease the impact of Alzheimer’s disease, or dementia.
+Some of the most common solutions for Alzheimer’s disease are ginkgo biloba extract, valerian root, a well-balanced diet, folate, vitamin B12, balm, sage, vitamin E, and garlic extract are all known to decrease the impact of Alzheimer’s disease, or dementia.
 Furthermore, avoiding alcohol, cigarettes, processed foods, and metal pollutants like mercury can also slow down cognitive decline.

-Cancer: The home remedies for cancer include consumption of broccoli, grapes, ginseng, myrrh, green tea, aloe vera, lycopene, maitake mushroom, soybeans, and wheat grass in ether direct or indirect forms.
-Any foods that are rich in antioxidants are also very important for treating cancer from home, because they are rich in antioxidants, which can neutralize free radicals.
+The home remedies for cancer include consumption of broccoli, grapes, ginseng, myrrh, green tea, aloe vera, lycopene, maitake mushroom, soybeans, and wheatgrass in ether direct or indirect forms.
+Any foods that are rich in antioxidants are also very important for treating cancer at home, because they are rich in antioxidants, which can neutralize free radicals.

-Atherosclerosis is a condition where cholesterol and plaque builds up on the inside of your blood vessels and arteries, and it can lead to heart attacks and strokes.
+Atherosclerosis is a condition where cholesterol and plaque builds up on the insides of your blood vessels and arteries, and it can lead to heart attacks and strokes.
 Besides reducing your overall omega-6 fatty acid intake (LDL cholesterol), you should eat more fruits and vegetables, use warm water enemas, and eat seeds, nuts, grains, and sprouts.
-Use olive oil and flax seed oil, while avoiding saturated fats, white flour, sugar, tobacco, coffee, salt, processed foods, sauces, and pickles.
+Use olive oil and flaxseed oil, while avoiding saturated fats, white flour, sugar, tobacco, coffee, salt, processed foods, sauces, and pickles.
 Consume garlic and onions, lemon peels, parsley, and beet juice, as well as anything that has a high vitamin C content.

-Diabetes: Diabetes is the body’s inability to manage its insulin and glucose levels within the body, which can be very dangerous.
-Some home remedies for diabetes include consuming a diet rich in fiber, as well as bilberry, apples, apricots, beets, berries, carrots, citrus fruits, parsnips, cactus juice, basil leaves, and winter squash.
+Diabetes is the body’s inability to manage its insulin and glucose levels, which can be very dangerous.
+Some home remedies for diabetes include consuming a diet rich in fiber, as well as bilberries, apples, apricots, beets, berries, carrots, citrus fruits, parsnips, cactus juice, basil leaves, and winter squash.

-Osteoporosis: Osteoporosis is the degenerative disease that gradually erodes bone mineral density, leaving people weak and unable to function properly in their normal activities.
-The home remedies for this disease includes increasing your intake of minerals in your diet, like calcium, magnesium, iron, zinc, selenium, copper, and manganese.
+Osteoporosis is the degenerative disease that gradually erodes bone mineral density, leaving people weak and unable to function properly in their daily life.
+The home remedies for this disease include increasing your intake of minerals, like calcium, magnesium, iron, zinc, selenium, copper, and manganese.
 Foods include black cohosh, red clover, spinach, collard greens, milk, yogurt, cheese, ice cream, salmon, and sardines.
-Also, quit smoking, exercise regularly, and try to reduce intense physical activity that causes repetitive impacts on your joints and bones.
+Also, quit smoking, exercise regularly, and try to reduce intense physical activity that causes a repetitive impact on your joints and bones.